 - Accident and illness treatment: This inclusion covers any type of veterinarian treatment you receive from a licensed professional to correct a diagnosed illness.
 Progressive’s coverage includes treatments for small injuries (like allergies) to major, progressive illnesses (like cancer).

-- After-hours emergency care: If you need to take your pet to an emergency treatment center after an accident, Progressive will reimburse you up to your policy inclusions and limitations.
+- After-hours emergency care: If you need to take your pet to an emergency treatment center after an accident, Progressive will reimburse you up to your policy inclusions and coverage limits.

 - Behavioral therapy: This covers behavioral training and therapy when the underlying cause is a covered medical condition.
 It doesn’t cover standard obedience training for puppies or older dogs.